 Subsequent developments included the intervention of the High Court of South Africa, which determined on the 28th July 2010, that the NHRPL used by medical schemes to determine the rate at which they will reimburse health-care providers,was to be declared null and void.
 This ruling is applicable to the 2008 and 2009 NHRPL and is retrospective.
 Acting Judge Piet Ebersohn found the process by which the rates were determined to be unfair, unlawful, unreasonable and irrational.
 The Judge said that the process had resulted in tariffs that were “unreasonably low”, one of the reasons cited for the exodus of doctors from this country.
 This means that at present, medical aid rates are not valid and that essentially there are no current guidelines and that a clinician may charge any fee as long as the patient has been informed accordingly.
 The medical aids will pay out at whatever rate system they have, based on the policy that the patient has.
 Currently the original list of SAMA procedural codes and billing guidelines are used by clinicians and medical aids alike but the tariffs associated with these codes are in dispute.
 The procedural codes are always accompanied by a diagnostic code/s known as the ICD-10 code.
 Both these codes will be noted on the invoices.

-Due to the discrepancy between what the medical aid policies payout and the professional fees, there is often a shortfall which the patient has to pay out of pocket. this leg to a gap in the market noted by the short term insurers and the birth of GAP insurance cover. this relatively cheap insurance would cover the client for any shortfall between the fees and the medical aid payout, thus the patients would no longer be out of pocket.
+Due to the discrepancy between what the medical aid policies payout and the professional fees, there is often a shortfall which the patient has to pay out of pocket.
+This led to a gap in the market noted by the short term insurers and the birth of GAP insurance cover.
+This relatively cheap insurance would cover the client for any shortfall between the fees and the medical aid payout, thus the patients would no longer be out of pocket.
 Thus a policy for in hospital events cover with GAP cover would work out cheaper than comprehensive medical aid cover.
-The government and medical schemes council tried to squash GAP cover as it lowered cross subsidization of the young with the old medical aid patients, but the courts intervened and stated that this was unconstitutional interference.
+The government and medical schemes council tried to squash GAP cover as it lowered cross subsidization of the young for the older patients, but the courts intervened and stated that this was unconstitutional interference.
+It is interesting to note that Discovery now also have their own GAP cover offering.

 The Cape Town Orthopaedic Clinic and its Associated Surgeons abide by the original South African Medical Association unit value rate, in other words 275 -300% of the now illegal NHRPL rate.
+For practical purposes we use the Discovery basic medical aid rate as a substitute for NHRPL as they have the largest market share.
 This policy will remain in place until such time as an appropriate tariff rate has been agreed upon by all the role players.

 We hope that this note will enlighten you with respect some aspects of the costs of medical care in South Africa.